opentelekomcloud-docs/elastic-cloud-server/umn/source/elastic_network_interfaces/dynamically_assigning_ipv6_addresses.rst

             **Figure 13** Configuration file name

       c.
-Run the following command to edit the configuration file:
+Run the following command to edit the configuration file **01-network-manager-all.yaml**:

          **vi 01-network-manager-all.yaml**

       d.
-Append the following content to the configuration file (pay attention to the yaml syntax and text indentation):
+Append the following content to the configuration file **01-network-manager-all.yaml** (pay attention to the YAML file format and text indentation):

          .. code-block::